 For global dynamic routing, all Cloud Routers advertise and propagate the same routes.
 However, each Cloud Router might use different route metrics due to regional costs.

 - Base advertised route priority

-- The base advertised route priority enables you to set priorities for routes.
-For example, you might have a VPN tunnel and a dedicated interconnect connecting your VPC and on- premises networks.
-You can set the base advertised route priority so that traffic prefers the dedicated interconnect.
-If the interconnect is unavailable, traffic traverses the tunnel.
+The base advertised route priority enables you to set priorities for routes.
+For example, you might have a Cloud VPN tunnel and a Dedicated Interconnect connection connecting your VPC and on- premises networks.
+You can set the base advertised route priority so that traffic prefers Dedicated Interconnect.
+If the Cloud Interconnect connection is unavailable, traffic traverses the tunnel.
 For more information, see the example topologies.

 - Regional cost

-- When a Cloud Router advertises routes from regions other than its region (routes from remote GCP regions) or propagates routes to remote regions, it adds a regional cost.
+When a Cloud Router advertises routes from regions other than its region (routes from remote Google Cloud regions) or propagates routes to remote regions, it adds a regional cost.

-- For learned routes, Cloud Router adds regional costs when it propagates the learned routes to remote GCP regions.
-This helps maintains symmetry between ingress and egress traffic between VPC and on-premises networks.
+For learned routes, Cloud Router adds regional costs when it propagates the learned routes to remote Google Cloud regions.
+This helps maintain symmetry between ingress and egress traffic between VPC and on-premises networks.
 Cloud Router adds regional costs to the MED value that's advertised by your on-premises router.

 Suggested base priority values